Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 Some brokerages, such as Robinhood, have been accused of encouraging amateur investors with little experience in or understanding of the market to use the app.
 In December, regulators in Massachusetts accused Robinhood of using gamification — such as colorful confetti that appeared on-screen after deposits and trades — to “incentivize continuous and repeated engagement with the application.”
 The securities regulators listed examples of the kinds of traders on the platform: “Since February 1, 2020, Customer One has made 12,748 trades with Robinhood, an average of approximately 92 trades per day during that time frame.
 Customer One had no investment experience prior to trading with Robinhood,” the filing alleges.

 By prioritizing onboarding investors over educating them, brokerages such as Robinhood might exacerbate the risks around volatile stocks including GameStop.
 If you just learned about GameStop’s promising stock, you’ve probably already missed out on the most astronomic growth.
-But even if GameStop goes on to reach progressively higher peaks, if you’re not a r/wallstreetbets lurker or hanging around the Discord server — in other words, if the GameStop news takes a while to reach you — you might miss the signal, spoken or implicit, to sell.
+But even if GameStop goes on to reach progressively higher peaks, if you’re not a Wallstreetbets lurker or hanging around the Discord server — in other words, if the GameStop news takes a while to reach you — you might miss the signal, spoken or implicit, to sell.

 That sell signal can come from anywhere, at any time.
 Gill might announce he’s selling his shares.
 Elon Musk might tweet that he’s done with GameStop.
 However improbably, the SEC might take action.
 Brokerages might restrict your ability to buy or sell shares, as Robinhood did last week.
 And if you’re just not plugged in — if you’re in a meeting or in class or asleep — you still open yourself up to risk.